Venezuelans cross reopened border to Colombia for food, medicine

 Many people continued to cross the border over the past year using dirt paths, shallow river crossings and by paying officials.

-(Reporting by Anggy Polanco; Writing by Girish Gupta; Editing by Toni Reinhold and Sandra Maler)
+(Reporting by Anggy Polanco; Writing by Girish Gupta; Editing by Toni Reinhold)